mfranzke/webdev-manifesto/README.md

 *Work in progress*

 ## Intro
-Let’s align on the basics of our development to prevent the most common pitfalls right from the beginning.
+Let’s align on the basics of our development that could set the record straight in general and give you some guidance and barriers for making holistic and stable solution decisions.
+By this we might be able to prevent the most common pitfalls right from the beginning.

 ## Legacy first
 Today we’re building the legacy applications of tomorrow.